mohammad-oghli/Travel-Site-Flask/readme.md

 ## _Travel Site Flask Simple Web App_

-I attached the required dependencies to run the app locally on your machine you can find it in the requirements.txt file.
+I attached required dependencies to run the app locally on your machine you can find it in the requirements.txt file.

-To install dependencies run on your terminal:
+To install dependencies run this command on your terminal:

 `pip install -r requirements.txt`